Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Experiments

 \subsection{Data Pre-processing}

 We delexicalize dialog responses to reduce surface language variability on both datasets.
 During delexicalization, we replace values in the ontology with specific placeholders such as $[value\_name]$ and $[value\_price]$.
 We use the same pre-processing method as in UBAR \cite{yang2021ubar}, which implements domain-adaptive pre-processing like in DAMD \cite{zhang2020task}.
 This pre-processing method adopts a domain-adaptive delexicalization scheme, which decouples the domain and slot name of placeholders, by representing belief states as $[domain_1]~slot~value~slot~value~[domain_2]~slot~value$ sequences and representing system acts as $[domain]~[inform]~slot~[request]~slot$ sequences.
-The domains, acts and placeholders for slot values are all bracketed as special tokens.
+The domains, acts and placeholders for slot values are all bracketed as special tokens. \revfirst{ Remarkably, to interact with real users, the system will lexicalize the generated delexicalized responses using the generated belief states and the entities queried from the database, which currently is a common practice.}